7th Grade ELA

-I am a native of Greenwood, SC with 21 years of teaching experience.
+I am a native of Greenwood, SC starting my 30th year of teaching.
 I spent my first 10 years at Brewer teaching 5th through 8th graders a variety of subjects ranging from ELA to Drama and Dance.
-I also served as the director of the dance program at Lander University from 1994 - 2000.
+I also served as the director of the dance program at Lander University from 1994 - 2000 and 2010 - 2013.
 I left the Greenwood area to teach middle school in Columbia's Richland One district and then settled for seven years in Anderson to teach third grade in Anderson District 5.
-I returned to my hometown a few years ago where I taught 4th and 5th graders at Woodfields Elementary, and now I am planting my roots at Westview, back in middle school where I started.
+I returned to my hometown a few years ago where I taught 4th and 5th graders at Woodfields Elementary, and now I have planted roots at Westview, back in middle school where I started.

-I am the proud father of two wonderful Lander students.
+I am the proud father of two wonderful Lander graduates.
+My daughter lives in Greenville, SC where she works with Hope Academy and is an actress in the professional theatre circuit.
+My son lives in Pigeon Forge, TN where he works as a performer at Dollywood.
 When I'm not busy with my family, I am busy with my love for the visual and performing arts, yard work, and fishing.

 Learning should be FUN!

 Technology is making it harder and harder for teachers to "hook" children into loving learning in a school setting.
 So I say, "If you can't beat 'em, join 'em!"
 A traditional learning atmosphere is a thing of the past, but does not need to be dismissed as something that should be put on a back shelf in an antique store.
 I like to mix things up in my classroom.
-Utilizing modern technology with traditional techniques allows me to keep my students motivated to engage themselves in the learning process.
-Internet research, digital storytelling, and powerpoint presentations are awesome tools to introduce and explore literature and subject content.
+Utilizing modern technology with traditional techniques allows me opportuntities to keep my students motivated, engaging them in the learning process.
+Internet research, digital storytelling, and digital presentations are awesome tools to introduce and explore literature and subject content.
 They allow students to experience the art of writing in a way that allows them to be expressive and creative in "their" era.
 But we don't stop there in my classroom.
 Arts integration is a key element to success in my room.
 We bring literature to life by creating different voices and mannerisms for our characters.
 We search for music to fit a mood of a story.
 We paint abstract portraits, create collages and sculptures to show what literary characters are feeling.
 We create wonderful new worlds to connect to a setting an author has whisked us into.
-We retell stories through dance.
-We don't just read the text in books, we study the illustrator's contributions, not just through the realistic appearance of the paintings or drawings, but through the medium he or she utilized to draw us in.
-And then we might take time to create our own illustrations the same way as the artist, or write in the same style as the author.
+We retell stories through movement.
+We don't just read the text in books, we study the illustrator's contributions, not just through the realistic appearance of the paintings or drawings, but through the medium he or she utilized to pull us in.
+We might take time to create our own illustrations the same way as the artist, or write in the same style as the author.